Skip to main content

-During midlife (which is from the age of 40 ), females experience both chronological and endocrinological ageing.
+From the age of 40, females experience both chronological and endocrinological ageing.
 The female brain changes radically after the age of 40 in 80% of women.
-That includes, I believe, all of us on the HH programme.
-So WHY is this?

-The perimenopausal to menopausal transition is unique to females, and is linked to deficits in brain glucose metabolism (blood sugar regulation) and mitochondrial dysfunction which affects our energy.
 Energy is not an inexhaustible resource.
-Every day it needs to be topped up and overnight our energy levels need to be renewed.
-This occurs in our mighty mitochondria – the organelles in every cell in your body, which is where your energy molecule, Adenosine Triphosphate (ATP) is produced from the breakdown of fats and glucose, in the presence of oxygen which is stored in your mitochondria.
-But there’s a couple of problems:
+Every day our energy levels need to be topped up and overnight our energy levels should be renewed.
+This occurs in our mighty mitochondria – the organelles in every cell in your body, which is where your energy molecule called, Adenosine Triphosphate (ATP), is produced from the breakdown of fats and glucose, using oxygen which is stored in your mitochondria.

 1. They rely on oestrogen for optimal function